BenjaminHinchliff/LifeOGame/README.md

 I'll be honest though, this is all theoretical, I don't have a mac to test it on.

 # Legal
-Just GPLv3.
+Just GPL.
 Please keep it open source in other words.
 (Although what you would do that is commercial with this is beyond me)